tomas-fryza/vhdl-labs/lab7-uart/README.md

 ## Part 4: Top level VHDL code

-1. Create a VHDL design source named `top_level` and implement a button-triggered UART transmitter on the Nexys A7 board according to the following structure.
-Use switches `SW[7:0]` to specify the ASCII codes of transmitted data.
+1. Create a VHDL design source named `top_level`.
+Implement a button-triggered UART transmitter on the Nexys A7 board to send data to your computer via the serial line.
+The transmitted data will be specified using the 8 switches `SW[7:0]` to input ASCII codes, which you can look up on this [ASCII code chart](https://www.ascii-code.com/).

    ![top level](images/top-level_ver1.png)

+   > **Notes:**
-   > **Note:** The `clock_enable` component from the previous lab(s) is required.
+   > * The `clock_enable` component from the previous lab(s) is required.
 Do not forget to copy both files to `YOUR-PROJECT-FOLDER/uart.srcs/sources_1/new/` folder and add them to the project or use **Copy scripts to project** checkbox while adding design source files in Vivado.
-   >
-   > **Note:** Your transmitter signal `tx` must be connected to onboard FTDI FT2232HQ USB-UART bridge receiver, ie. use pin number `D4` which is maped in XDC template to `UART_RXD_OUT` (see [Nexys A7 reference manual, section 6](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual?redirect=1)).
+   > * Your transmitter signal `tx` must be connected to onboard FTDI FT2232HQ USB-UART bridge receiver, ie. use pin number `D4` which is maped in XDC template to `UART_RXD_OUT` (see [Nexys A7 reference manual, section 6](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual?redirect=1)).

-   >
-   > **Note:** Use online template for your [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t` and uncomment the used pins according to the top_level entity.
+2. Use online template for your [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t` and uncomment the used pins according to the top_level entity.

-2. Run Putty or any other serial monitor application, set **Connection type** to `Serial`, set your **Serial line**, **Speed**, and **Open** the communication.
+3. Run Putty or any other serial monitor application.
+Set the **Connection type** to `Serial`, specify your **Serial line** (e.g., COM3), set the **Speed** (or Baud Rate), and then click the **Open** button to initiate the communication.

    ![putty1](images/screenshot_putty_type.png)
    ![putty2](images/screenshot_putty_config.png)

 <a name="challenges"></a>

 ## Challenges

-A positive **edge detector** generates a single clock pulse when the input signal transitions from low to high, while a negative edge detector generates a pulse when the input transitions from high to low.
-The VHDL code captures these transitions by comparing the current signal state with the previous one using `and` and `not` gates, outputting single clock pulses accordingly.
+A positive **edge detector** generates a single clock pulse when the input signal transitions from low to high (rising edge).
+In contrast, a negative edge detector generates a pulse when the input signal transitions from high to low (falling edge).
+The VHDL code detects these transitions by comparing the current state of the signal with its previous state using `and` and `not` gates.
+Based on the comparison, the code outputs a single clock pulse whenever the appropriate transition occurs.

 ![edge detector](images/wavedrom_edge-detector.png)